MicahBrun/Continuous-Complex-Valued-Cellular-Automata/README.md

 # Continuous Complex-Valued Cellular Automata
-Inspired by Lenia and quantum mechanics, this cellular automata evolves according to the Schrödinger equation, with a convolutional Hamiltonian.
+Inspired by Lenia and quantum mechanics, this cellular automaton evolves according to the Schrödinger equation, with a convolutional Hamiltonian.

 The kernel and initial state are defined within the relevant funtions inside main.cpp.